warncke/immutable-app/README.md

 The files and folders in the app directory determine the routes that will be created for the app.

-Files can be either controllers, models, or templates.
+Files can be either controllers or models.

-##### Components

-Folders containing Immutable App Components.

 ##### Controllers